Soda Firing/MOA Residency and Current Work

 Once completed, they were dried and bisque-fired in an electric kiln, then a black stain applied and wiped off, before being fired again to cone 9.
-Upon unloading they were basically finished – aside from the odd touch up with acrylic.
+Upon unloading they were basically finished.

-After showing at Crafthouse in 2007, they were on display at several lower mainland locations, including the main branch of the Vancouver library.
-Most have been sold, but some simply remain with me - like old friends.
+After showing at Crafthouse in 2007, the bookends were on display at several lower mainland locations, including the main branch of the Vancouver library, New Westminster and North Vancouver.
+Most have been sold over the years, but the ones remaining were recently shown at the West Vancouver Memorial Library, in March of 2021.